Contributing to national and local economies

 Go-Ahead bus division’s two year graduate scheme, launched in 2013, has now successfully seen 21 graduates go through the programme and six take management roles.
 The scheme built on the Group’s well established engineering scheme and broadened the scope to include high calibre individuals enthusiastic about transport, who were commercially aware with strong leadership potential.
 Participants focus on the operational aspects of company management and have the opportunity to work across all areas of the business including driving, contract and project management, marketing and stakeholder relations.
 A coaching approach underpins the scheme and MDs and operations directors act as mentors for the graduates.

 For the past few years our rail division has taken part in the industry’s ‘track and train’ scheme providing all-round experience for graduates.
-In the past year we have introduced our own Govia graduate scheme with five graduates in 2015/16 and in line with our effort to increase gender diversity across our business, two women are part of the cohort.

 Investors in People